openvinotoolkit/openvino_tensorflow/README.md

 #### Add additional backends

-You can substitute the default CPU backend with a different backend such as `PLAIDML`.
+You can substitute the default CPU backend with a different backend.
 Use the following API:

-    ngraph_bridge.set_backend('PLAIDML')
+    ngraph_bridge.set_backend('backend_name')

 To determine what backends are available on your system, use the following API: